+Admin password: sets the admin password to protect web and keypad configuration access;

+▲ On VEP phones the password is truncated to 6 chars due to device limitations.
-SIP Port: server SIP port where the device connects to;

-SIP Register Time: SIP registration expiry, in seconds;

-Outbound Proxy: hostname or IP address of the outbound proxy, if needed.
-See section 7.3 for a possible usage of the outbound proxy;

-Outbound Proxy Port: outbound proxy port contacted by the device;

-Enable Mwi: whether to enable MWI on the device;

-Voicemail Number: number that must be dialed to reach the voicemail service;

-Server Ntp 1: primary NTP server for clock sync;

-- Server Ntp 2: secondary NTP server for clock sync; - Display Name: by using placeholders, is possibile to select how to show the name of the user on the device.
+- SIP Port: server SIP port where the device connects to; - SIP Register Time: SIP registration expiry, in seconds; - Outbound Proxy: hostname or IP address of the outbound proxy, if needed.
+See section 7.3 for a possible usage of the outbound proxy; - Outbound Proxy Port: outbound proxy port contacted by the device; - Alternate Outbound Proxy: hostname or IP address of the alternate outbound proxy, if needed; - Alternate Outbound Proxy Port: alternate outbound proxy port contacted by the device; - Enable Mwi: whether to enable MWI on the device; - Voicemail Number: number that must be dialed to reach the voicemail service; - Server Ntp 1: primary NTP server for clock sync; - Server Ntp 2: secondary NTP server for clock sync; - Display Name: by using placeholders, is possibile to select how to show the name of the user on the device.
 All placeholders must be enclosed between double curly braces.
-Available placeholders are:

-lastname: surname of the user, as configured in the tenant profiles;

-firstname: name of the user, as configured in the tenant profiles.
+Available placeholders are: - lastname: surname of the user, as configured in the tenant profiles; - firstname: name of the user, as configured in the tenant profiles;

+extension: extension (phone number) of the provisioned phone.

+- Call Waiting: whether to enable call-waiting on the device; - Display Method: Specifies how incoming calls are displayed; valid values are: - name: only the name is displayed;

+number: only the number is displayed;

+- alternate: alternates display between name and number.
+Vep-4XXX only; - scrolling: scrolls name and number if does not fit.
+Vep-4XXX only; - name number: displays name followed by number.
+Snom only;

+number name: displays number followed by name.
+Snom only.

-- Call Waiting: whether to enable call-waiting on the device; - WAN Port: enable VLAN on the WAN port, assign the ID using the corresponding Vlan ID field; - PC Port: enable VLAN on the LAN port, assign the ID using the corresponding Vlan ID field; - Multicast addresses: in this section is possible to assign up to ten Multicast listen addresses with their port and label to the phones, which can use to receive Multicast calls.
+- WAN Port: enable VLAN on the WAN port, assign the ID using the corresponding Vlan ID field; - PC Port: enable VLAN on the LAN port, assign the ID using the corresponding Vlan ID field;

+DSCP: enables dscp, Vep only.
+On all other phones DSCP is always on, just set the DSCP voice and signalling parameters;

+Voice: DSCP value for voice packets;

+- Signal: DSCP value for call signalling packets; - Multicast addresses: in this section it is possible to assign up to ten Multicast listen addresses with their port and label to the phones, which can use to receive Multicast calls.
 Each address can be called by using the appropriate feature code.
 Refer to user manual for further details.
-The format of the address is address:port; - Firmware URL: remote url, with full path, where the phone can download the firmware file.
-Normally a url, but may vary between phone models.
+The format of the address is address:port; - DSP parameters: in this section it is possible to assign up, with priority, to six codecs, according to phone model; - The supported codecs by phone models are: Vep-6200, Vep-6300, Vep-6600: PCMA, PCMU, iLBC, G.729, G.722, opus; Vep2100.1: PCMA, PCMU, G.729, G.722; Vep-4000, Vep-4100: PCMA, PCMU, G.729, G.722; Vep-6000, Vep-6100, Vep-6000GU, Vep-6100GU: PCMA, - Firmware URL: remote url, with full path, where the phone can download the firmware file.
+Normally a url, but may vary between phone models;